Pendlerer/learningGit/readme.txt

 Git is free software distributed under GPL.
 Git has a mutable index called stage
-Git tracks not file but changes that is why the Git better than other version control system. my stupid boss still prefers svn
+Git tracks not file but changes that is why the Git better than other version control system. my stupid boss still prefers svn, i love you

 1.init :git init
 2.add: git add <file>